Covid: Portugal has the highest number of hospitalized in two months - News

-The total number of inpatients with the new coronavirus in Portuguese hospitals increased last Tuesday (16) for the tenth consecutive day, reaching 486 inpatients, the highest number in the last two months, as concerns about a fifth wave increase. .
+The total number of patients hospitalized with the new coronavirus in Portuguese hospitals increased this Tuesday (16) for the tenth consecutive day, reaching 486, the highest number in the last two months, as concerns about a fifth wave of Covid-19.

 The government thinks about restrictions

-Given the negative evolution of the pandemic in recent weeks, the Portuguese government called a meeting with experts for next Friday to study the restrictions.
+Given the negative evolution of the pandemic in recent weeks, the Portuguese government called for next Friday a meeting with experts, in order to study the restrictions.

-Even so, the prime minister, António Costa, waived the declaration of a state of emergency, the highest level of alert in the country and which has already been applied on two occasions.
+Even so, the prime minister, António Costa, waived the declaration of a state of emergency, the highest level of alert in the country, which has already been applied on two occasions.

-“The measures to be taken based on the risk will be evaluated”, said Costa, but clarified that this will be done “by making people’s lives as less difficult as possible”.
+“The measures to be taken based on the risk will be evaluated”, said Costa.
+He clarified, however, that this will be done “by making people’s lives as easy as possible”.

-The Minister of Health, Marta Temido, said last week that all scenarios “are open”, and the Minister of Labor, Ana Mendes Godinho, said on Monday that they do not exclude the possibility of returning to compulsory telework.
+The Minister of Health, Marta Temido, said last week that all scenarios “are open”, and the Minister of Labor, Ana Mendes Godinho, said on Monday that she does not exclude the possibility of returning to mandatory telework.

 Specialist and Physician Alert

-The Medical Association warned that the indicator they use as a reference to assess the evolution of the pandemic has increased and gone from the “alert” to the “alarm” level.
-With this trajectory, they hope it surpasses the level called “critical”.
+The Medical Association warned that the indicator it uses as a reference to assess the evolution of the pandemic has increased and gone from the level of “alert” to that of “alarm”.
+With this trajectory, she expects the indicator to exceed the level called “critical”.

 Even so, experts predict that this wave will not cause as many deaths as the previous ones, thanks to the advance of vaccination.

-Portugal, with just over ten million inhabitants, has already vaccinated 86% of its total population with the complete regimen and already administers a third dose to those over 65 years of age.
+Portugal, with just over 10 million inhabitants, has already vaccinated 86% of its total population with the complete regimen and already administers a third dose to those over 65 years of age.

 As for this third dose, Costa said that 60% of those over 80 years old have already received it, while 32% of the group between 65 and 80 years old have a booster dose.